Jessi Colter

-Mirriam Johnson (born May 25, 1943), known professionally as Jessi Colter, is an American country singer who is best known for her collaborations with her husband, country musician Waylon Jennings, and for her 1975 crossover hit "I'm Not Lisa".
+Mirriam Johnson (born May 25, 1943), known professionally as Jessi Colter, is an American country singer who is best known for her collaborations with her second husband, country musician Waylon Jennings, and for her 1975 country hit "I'm Not Lisa".

 Colter was one of the few female artists to emerge from the mid-1970s "outlaw country" movement.

 After meeting Jennings, Colter pursued a career in country music, releasing her first studio LP in 1970, A Country Star Is Born.
 Five years later, Colter signed with Capitol Records and released "I'm Not Lisa", which topped the country charts and reached the top five on the pop charts.
-In 1976 she was featured on the collaboration LP Wanted: The Outlaws, which became an RIAA-certified Platinum album.
+In 1976, she was featured on the collaboration LP Wanted: The Outlaws, which became an RIAA-certified platinum album.

 Early life

 Mirriam Johnson was born on May 25, 1943, in Phoenix, Arizona, and raised in a strict Pentecostal home.
 Her mother was a Pentecostal preacher and her father was a racecar driver.
 At age 11, Colter became the pianist at her church.

 After graduating from Mesa High School in 1961, she began singing in local clubs in Phoenix.
 After marrying guitarist Duane Eddy in 1961, and still using her real name of Mirriam Johnson, she released two singles that were issued on the Jamie label.
 The first, "Lonesome Road", received scattered airplay in several US markets, though not enough to make any national charts.
 After a second single failed to even get regional airplay, Johnson did not record again for nearly a decade.
-She continued to tour with Eddy until divorcing in 1968.
-The following year, she met country artist Waylon Jennings who helped her secure a recording contract with RCA Victor.
+She continued to tour with Eddy until divorcing him in 1968.
+The following year, she met country artist Waylon Jennings, who helped her secure a recording contract with RCA Victor, and married him.

 Career

 Early career: 1970–1974

 Johnson, now billing herself as "Jessi Colter", resumed her recording career in 1970.
-That year, Waylon Jennings and Colter sang duet on two top 40 country chart hits.
+That year, Waylon Jennings and Colter sang duet on two top-40 country chart hits.
 On March 25, 1970, she played keyboard for her husband during his appearance on The Johnny Cash Show.
-She released her debut album, A Country Star is Born, on RCA, with Jennings and Chet Atkins co-producing The album was not successful and did not make an impact on the country music market.
-It was Colter's only album for RCA, and she left the label soon after.
-However, her face appears on several Jennings record covers from this period.
+She released her debut album, A Country Star Is Born, on RCA, with Jennings and Chet Atkins co-producing.
+The album was not successful and did not make an impact on the country music market.
+It was Colter's only album for RCA, and she left the label soon after, though her face appears on several of Jennings' record covers from this period.